 How much interaction do campers have with animals?

-Campers will engage in a daily virtual animal encounters.
-They’ll meet our ambassador animals from one of our 5 parks and will be able to ask questions of our team throughout the virtual experience.
+Campers will engage in daily virtual animal encounters.
+They’ll meet our ambassador animals from our 5 parks and will be able to ask questions of our team throughout the virtual experience.
 Other animal engagement activities might include observing animals in their exhibits during feeding, enrichment or training sessions.

 What does the camp staffing look like?

 Wildlife Camp Online will be operated by our full-time zoos and aquarium education professionals.
-We’ll also have counselors-in-training to support campers in this new virtual space and tech support for families.
-We’ll divide groups of campers up into small break out groups when appropriate, answer questions on self-directed activities on the camp Padlet and over email, and be there to fuel campers’ wildlife curiosity with lots of special guests.
+We’ll also have counselors-in-training to support campers in this virtual space and provide tech support for families.
+We’ll divide groups of campers up into small break out groups when appropriate, answer questions on self-directed activities on our virtual “campsite” and over email, and be there to fuel campers’ wildlife curiosity with lots of special guests.

 Are there breaks during the day or are my kids connected to a screen for 6 hours a day?